solana-labs/solana/book/src/credit-only-credit-debit-accounts.md

 credit-only accounts have the following properties:

 * Can be deposited into:  Deposits can be implemented as a simple `atomic_add`.

-* credit-only access to account data.
+* read-only access to account data.

 Instructions that debit or modify the credit-only account data will fail.